Team-Inceptus/InceptusNMS/CONTRIBUTING.md

     - This array must be in the order that the modifiers are declared.
 For example: `public static final` should be `["static", "final"]`.
   - `comment` should always be the last line in the object.

-### `constructors` object
+### `constructors` array
-- This object should always be the fourth object (for enums) or third object (for non-enums) in the JSON file.
+- This array should always be the fourth object (for enums) or third object (for non-enums) in the JSON file.
 If not provided, no constructor will be generated.
 - This cannot be provided if `class` indicates an interface.
 - The objects in this array should be in the order of the constructors declared on the class file.
   - `visibility`, if provided, should be the first line in the object.
 If not provided, it is implied to be `public`.